EmLoopSoftware/EmSafe-Web/_pages/eula.md

 # End-user License Agreement
 <br>

-This End-User Licence Agreement ("EULA") is a legal agreement between you and EmLoop Software Limited (“EmLoop”, “we”, “us”, “our”).
+This End-User Licence Agreement ("EULA") is a legal agreement between you and Rahul Kumar T/A EmLoop Software (“EmLoop”, “we”, “us”, “our”).
 <br>
 This EULA agreement governs your acquisition and use of our EmSafe software ("Software", “EmSafe”) directly from EmLoop or indirectly through a EmLoop authorised reseller or distributor (a "Reseller").
 <br>